About the Migration Governance Indicators

 - Launch of the MGI process: The first step of the process is to organize a briefing for government officials to explain what the MGI entails, and to ensure their complete buy-in.

-- Inter-ministerial consultation: The third step of the process is to convene an inter ministerial consultation where all relevant ministries and other stakeholders discuss the good practices and main gaps identified in the draft Migration Governance Snapshot.
-It is also an opportunity for them to comment and provide suggestion on the draft snapshot.
+- Inter-ministerial consultation: The third step of the process is to convene an inter ministerial consultation where all relevant ministries and other stakeholders discuss the good practices and main gaps identified in the draft Migration Governance Profile.
+It is also an opportunity for them to comment and provide suggestion on the draft profile.